zackriya/meetily-outreach-emails/meetily-email-draft-individual.md

 Hi {firstName},

-Thank you for signing up — happy to have you try Meetily.
+Thank you for signing up and happy to have you try Meetily.

 I'm Sandeep, one of the co-founders.
 If you have questions during your trial, run into anything, or want to walk through how to get the most out of it, happy to chat.